 Super Tips for hiking Pico Ruivo

 Dress for the weather - You might be lucky and get to hike in the sunshine.
 That's great, wear your shorts and enjoy.
-However, trailing on an island located in the Atlantic Ocean, results in unpredictable weather and potential dangerous conditions.
-Make sure you have the right gear with you and dress for the weather.
+However, trailing on an island located in the Atlantic Ocean results in unpredictable weather and potentially dangerous conditions.
+Make sure you have the right gear for you and dress for the weather.
 If it's rainy and windy, best to turn back, as the path might get too slippery.
 Good hiking shoes are imperative for this hike, regardless of the weather.

 What do you think?
 Would you go up Pico Ruivo and conquer Madeira?
-Let me know in the comments section bellow.
+Let me know in the comments section below.